 Fort Pittston School

-This building will hopefully end up on the National Register of Historic Places.
-If successful, the RDA will pursue historic tax credits to complete a full rehabilitation inclusive of market rate rentals.
+This building was placed on the National Register of Historic Places.
+Now, the RDA will pursue historic tax credits to complete a full rehabilitation inclusive of market rate rentals.
 The building recently went through a stabilization process to keep it standing and safe while we prepare for future projects.

 North Main Streetscape